thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Custom_Directives.desc.md

   ```
 ## Isolate Scope

-Once you have more than one yoyo, and you have a copy of your custom directive on the page for each yoyo, we can create an isolate scope by using the `scope` option when we create our directive.
+When building a custom directive that you want to use in multiple controllers (which is basically all the time), you will want to uncouple the directive from the specific scope of the controller.
+We can create an isolate scope by using the `scope` option when we create our directive.

+This allows us to use a directive in a specific controller more than once, and allows us to use a directive wherever we want independent of the controller that it is residing inside.

+As you will see, this mirrors a component structure which is used in both Angular 2 and React to create standalone pieces of code that can be layered and connected to one another.

 Here's the basic syntax:

 ```javascript
 app.directive('gsYoyoDetails', function() {